-Hard corals: These are the remains of the cases of dead polyps which have accumulated over the centuries to form the solid framework on which living coral thrive.
-They give shape to the delicate and intricate structures of the of the coral reef.
+These are the remains of the cases of dead polyps which have accumulated over the centuries to form the solid framework on which living coral thrive.
+They give shape to the delicate and intricate structures of the coral reef.

 How Old is the Great Barrier Reef?

 The age of the Great Barrier Reef is about 6,000 to 8,000 years.

 The original coral reefs started forming in the Pacific Ocean, in the Coral Sea, sometime between 58 and 48 million years ago.
 There were many reefs formed and then destroyed and reformed over the ensuing millions of years.
 When Australia drifted to its present position, the sea levels were altered around the area accelerating the formation of more coral reefs.
 The present coral reef is believed the have had two major phases of development.
 The first was about 600,000 years ago.
 This reef died due to changes in sea level and climate.
 The second phase started about 20,000 years ago when new coral started to grow on top of the remains of the older reef.
 As the sea levels rose, at end of the last glaciation period, the rising sea water started to cover low lying hills along the east coast of Australia.
 The coral reefs slowly started growing on this newly submerged land.
 Around 13,000 years ago the sea level stabilized.
 The current Great Barrier Reef configuration is about 6,000 to 8,000 years old.

 - • 1500 species of fish

 - • 360 types of coral